LucasMagnum/trackmywork/README.md

 When I was creating the readme for my `personal` project called `trackmywork`, I planned to spend 2 hours on it.
 This is how I kept track of my task:

-    $ trackmywork start -m "Creating track my work readme" -p "trackmywork" -c "personal" -t 2h You successfully started the task 1 - "Creating track my work readme"
+    $ trackmywork start -m "Creating track my work readme" -p "trackmywork" -c "personal" -t 2h The task 1 - "Creating track my work readme" was started with success.

 When I was done, I finished my task :)

     $ trackmywork finish 1
-    You successfully finished the task 1
+    The task 1 was finished with success.

 or

     $ trackmywork finish
-    You successfully finished the last task 1
+    The last task 1 was finished with success.

 At the end of the day, I could see how many tasks I accomplished and the tasks I was still waiting